STEM-Enable/WordWorkshop/docs/hints.md

 ## Mathematical text

 **All** mathematical text should be written using the Office equation editor.
-For instance, if you are writing about the variable \(x\) it should be written as an equation.
-If you are writing \(x^2\) it should be written as an equation.
+For instance, if you are writing about the variable $x$ it should be written as an equation.
+If you are writing $x^2$ it should be written as an equation.

 * Never use insert symbol.
 * Never write superscripts, subscripts, fractions etc. using font or style changes and standard keyboard input alone